 Take notes at Sugar House, a pre-Prohibition joint run by native Dave Kwiatkowski who seamlessly blends classic cocktails with modern flavors.
 Try the “Twister,” a blend of Brugal rum, Rhum JM, Galliano, coconut, passion fruit, falernum, citrus and absinthe, or enjoy a classic Manhattan made with rye, Italian vermouth, maraschino and Angostura bitters.

-This stalwart has endured the ups and downs of the city for 12 years, getting kudos for its longevity and putting Cuban food on the map before it was cool.
+As a downtown stalwart, Vincentes has endured the ups and downs of the city for 12 years, getting kudos for its longevity and putting Cuban food on the map before it was cool.